Growth and cell fate regulation

 Sehr EM, et al. (2010) Analysis of secondary growth in the Arabidopsis shoot reveals a positive role of jasmonate signalling in cambium formation.
 Plant J 63:811-822.

-Other inquiries for postdoctoral scientists are always welcome.
+* Inquiries for postdoctoral scientists are always welcome.
 There is often the possibility of applying for fellowship positions with funding from various funding agencies.